gammasoft71/xtd/examples/xtd.forms.examples/README.md

 ## [containers](containers/README.md)

 * **flow_layout_panel** represents a panel that dynamically lays out its contents horizontally or vertically.
-* [form](containers/form/README.md) represents a window or dialog box that makes up an application's user interface.
 * [group_box](containers/group_box/README.md) represents a Windows control that displays a frame around a group of controls with an optional caption.
 * [panel](containers/panel/README.md) used to group collections of controls.
 * [split_container](containers/split_container/README.md) represents a control consisting of a movable bar that divides a container's display area into two resizable panels.